Citrus Mint Electrolyte Drink – Extremely Easy

 - Adjust sweetness by adding more or less honey.

-- For extra flavour, add cucumber slices or a few berries.
+- For extra flavor, add cucumber slices or a few berries.

 - Store in the fridge for up to 24 hours.
 Shake before serving.